-- is a 24 hour a day/7 day a week service for mental health crisis
+- 24 hour a day/7 day a week service for mental health crisis

-- operates as a STATEWIDE service reaching all regions of Tasmania
+- operates as a STATEWIDE service across all regions of Tasmania

 - is available to all ages